Witch's mark: Premodern understandings of bodily markings

 Before English Christendom, the ancient Greeks marked the flesh of individuals deemed to be morally depraved, such as criminals and enslaved people.
 These marks, called "stigma," would be manufactured through the burning or cutting of a deviant's skin.
 Per sociologist Erving Goffman, these stigma signified that a bearer was "a blemished person, ritually polluted, to be avoided, especially in public places."
 As Christianity became a dominant force in Europe, "stigma" adopted additional meanings, coming to be understood as proof of both physical maladies and divine grace.
-The stigma of witch's marks, however, were not seen as evidence of holy favor, but as indications of collaboration with the Devil.
+The stigma of witch's marks, were thus seen as indications of collaboration with the Devil.

 Beliefs about the mark on witches

 The witch's teat is associated with the perceived perversion of maternal power by witches in early modern England.
 The witch's teat is associated with the feeding of witches' imps or familiars; the witch's familiar supposedly aided the witch in her magic in exchange for nourishment (blood) from sacrificial animals or from the witch's teat.
 It is also where the devil supposedly suckles when he comes at night to bed his faithful servants, sometimes impregnating them with his seed.
 Once the devilish half-breed has been conceived, the cambion may only feed upon this teat and no other.
 Folklore suggests that on the 7th day of the 7th week of consecutive feeding upon the teat, the cambion would grow to adulthood immediately and begin wreaking havoc with a range of demonic powers inherited from its supernatural father.
 However, should the ritual be disrupted during the 49-day period, the process has to restart all over again.

-All witches and sorcerers were believed to have a witch's mark waiting to be found.
+All witches and wizards were believed to have a witch's mark waiting to be found.
 A person accused of witchcraft was brought to trial and carefully scrutinized.
 The entire body was suspect as a canvas for a mark, an indicator of a pact with Satan.
-Witch's marks were commonly believed to include moles, skin tags, supernumerary nipples, and insensitive patches of skin.
+Witch's marks were commonly believed to include moles, warts, birthmarks, skin tags, supernumerary nipples, and insensitive patches of skin.
 Experts, or inquisitors, firmly believed that a witch's mark could be easily identified from a natural mark; in light of this belief, protests from the victims that the marks were natural were often ignored.